-All Health and Social Care Applicants are not entitled to withhold information about any convictions, cautions, reprimands or warnings, including those relating to juvenile offences.
+Applicants for all courses within the Institute of Health & Social Care are not entitled to withhold information about any convictions, cautions, reprimands or warnings - including those relating to juvenile offences - or past or present child or adult safeguarding investigations.
 Posts entailing contact with patients are exempt from the provisions of Section 4 (2) of the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.

 Students with cautions or criminal convictions may not be able to undertake work or placements, depending on the convictions or cautions in question and as a result may not be able to complete the course, register or practise.
 It is for this reason that criminal convictions information is requested from applicants at this stage.
 The School of Health and Social Care may decline an application where an applicant’s record is deemed unsuitable for admission to pre-registration programmes.